grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

   </figcaption>
 </figure>

-Ok, yes, we cheated, last post's Yellowhammer was actually from here, sorry.
+Ok, yes, we cheated, last post's Yellowhammer image was actually from here , sorry.

 Once we've finished our car-based feast, we trundle down the track to the hide, accompanied by Linnets and Reed Buntings.
 The hide is glass